 Objectives and Content

-- explain the existence of antiparticles
+- Is able to explain the existence of antiparticles

-- explain causality and the Feynman propagator
+- Is able to explain microcausality and the Feynman propagator

 Required Previous Knowledge

 Recommended Previous Knowledge

 - 2 graded problem sets, 25% of total grade.

 - Written examination (3 hours) if more than 25 students participate, oral examination otherwise, 75% of total grade.